Complete Travel Guide: Lucknow Best Places to Visit, Foods, Activities, and More

 Chota Imambara

-On one side of the Chota Imambara, there is a tomb of Princess Zinat Asiya and on another side is the ‘reply’ building.
+On one side of the Chota Imambara is the tomb of Princess Zinat Asiya; on the other is the ‘reply’ building.

 The Imambara and tomb are pretty picturesque, and you could spend a decent amount of time here!